Nissan Skyline: Eleventh generation (V35; 2001)

 The 11th-generation (V35) Nissan Skyline was introduced in June 2001.
 It was the first Skyline since the C10 series not to be based on the platform shared with its former luxury twin, the Laurel (which was due to be discontinued in 2002), and instead was based on the then-new FM platform that was shared with the Z33 series Fairlady Z. The all-new Skyline used a front-midship engine (VQ35DE and others as below), rear-wheel-drive layout (four-wheel drive was available for the sedan) to achieve a 52%/48% weight distribution.
 It was sold at reorganized Nissan Japanese dealerships called Nissan Red Stage alongside the Fairlady Z, the latter of which was sold exclusively at Nissan Blue Stage Japanese dealerships.

 The vehicles went on sale on 18 June 2001.
 Early models included the 250GT, 250GTe, and 300GT.
 Early Skyline Driving Helper model includes 250GT.
 The Skyline 250GT FOUR sedan includes ATTESA E-TS all wheel drive with 50:50 synchro mode, VQ25DD (NEO Di) engine, and a five-speed automatic transmission, which went on sale on 26 September 2001.
 The Skyline 250GTm sedan went on sale on 13 January 2002, while the Skyline 350GT-8 sedan went on sale on 19 February 2002.

-Beginning in 2002, the Skyline sedan was sold in North America and Europe, where it was marketed as the Infiniti G35.
+Beginning in 2002, the Skyline sedan was sold in North America, where it was marketed as the Infiniti G35.
 The V35 was also the first Skyline made for export to the United States, being sold under the aforementioned brand name alongside its platform-mate twin, the Nissan 350Z.